 We’re thrilled to announce that Hey Neighbour Collective is one of ten 2020 recipients of a CMHC Demonstrations Initiative grant.
-The announcement was made by Honourable Ahmed Hussen, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) on April 9th 2021.Read the full press release.
+The announcement was made by Honourable Ahmed Hussen, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) on April 9th 2021.1

 This grant will support work from March 1st 2021 through to June 30th 2022 with four of our five practice partners.
 Together we’ll be exploring social sustainability innovations for affordable multi-unit rental housing.
 In particular, we’ll be highlighting the role that landlords, property managers and policy-makers can play in the process of building community, social connectedness and resilience in multi-unit housing contexts.

 Each of our four partners will work in their respective housing contexts on an approach that is customized to them.

 - Brightside Community Homes Foundation is a charitable non-profit organization that owns and manages 26 buildings in Vancouver.
 They are supporting a number of community development initiatives to build resilience and community among residents who struggle to meet the financial demands of market housing, mostly seniors.

 - Catalyst Community Developments Society is a non-profit developer, owner and operator of non-market rental housing.
 They are carrying out their Community Connections program, which includes landlord-led and landlord-supported social events, workshops and town hall meetings.